 While a PM schedule will help reduce unplanned downtime, it does little to reduce maintenance costs for labor and spare parts.
 Determining the ideal PM time isn’t an exact science, because it focuses on estimates rather than equipment condition, resulting in unnecessary work.

 This approach minimizes unplanned downtime and reduces repair costs, including labor and part inventory.
-Employing a condition monitoring solution that tracks asset/system pressure, temperature, and humidity levels is the most effective predictive maintenance strategy, because it covers three critical bases:
+Employing a condition monitoring solution that tracks asset/system pressure, temperature, and humidity levels are the most effective predictive maintenance strategy because it covers three critical bases:

 That last one is especially important.
 Condition monitoring for predictive maintenance gives operators the power to predict and improve processes, so they can optimize systems and assets based on what’s actually happening rather than simply reacting to unexpected events…or fixing problems that may not even exist.